Skip to content

 Table of Contents

-A trade mark protects a sign used to identify your goods or services to consumers.
+A trade mark is a sign used to identify your goods or services to consumers.
 A trade mark can be registered if it is distinctive, does not conflict with a trade mark with earlier rights, and is not prohibited.
-It can be a name, image, logo, slogan, colour, smell, sound, shape (or a combination of these things) so long as it is capable of being distinctive in this manner.
+It can be a:

 What is the Madrid Protocol?

-• The international trade mark must be identical to the basic trade mark, and cover the same, or some of the goods and/or services as the basic trade mark.
+• the international trade mark must be identical to the basic trade mark, and cover the same, or some of the goods and/or services as the basic trade mark;

 How Long Will Trade Mark Protection Last?